 Scaling methodologies aim to get more people adopting a semi-standard agile practice, but the approach often fails to address organizational culture and people’s mindsets.
 The aforementioned symptoms are all signals that organizations are fighting cultural and not scaling issues.

 How can you implement Scrum of Scrums to scale Agile successfully?

-It takes time to find the right groove and learn how to coordinate all the teams in Scrum of Scrums.
-However, to make it easier, here are a few tricks to put you on the right track.
+It takes time to find the right groove and learn how to coordinate all the teams in this scaled Agile approach.
+However, to make it easier, here are a few of Scrum of Scrums best practices:

 - Another tip is to schedule all team sprints to start and end at the same time.
 Teams might be able to do more or less depending on their velocity, but having the iterations aligned will allow for easier planning and predictable releases right off the bat.